xdmushui/partner-center-sdk/develop/enable-secure-app-model.md

     ```

     > [!NOTE]
     > The **ServicePrincipal** parameter is used with the **New-PartnerAccessToken** command because an Azure AD app with a type of **Web/API** is being used.
-This type of app require that a client identifier and secret be included in the access token request.
+This type of app requires that a client identifier and secret be included in the access token request.
 When the **Get-Credential** command is invoked, you will be prompted to enter a username and password.
-Enter the application identifier as teh username.
-Enter the application secret as the password .When the **New-PartnerAccessToken** command is invoked, you will be prompted to enter credentials again.
+Enter the application identifier as the username.
+Enter the application secret as the password.
+When the **New-PartnerAccessToken** command is invoked, you will be prompted to enter credentials again.
 Enter the credentials for the service account that you are using.
 This service account should be a partner account with appropriate permissions.

 3. Copy the refresh token value.